-The varicella zoster virus causes shingles.
+The varicella-zoster virus (VZV) causes shingles.
 It’s the same virus that causes chickenpox.
 After a bout of chickenpox, the virus becomes dormant in the body and settles in certain nerves and tissue of the nervous system.
 Later in life, the virus can reactivate and present itself as shingles.
-Shingles typically appears on the skin along the nerve path where it had been previously dormant.
-If the reactivation of the virus becomes severe, it can affect not only the skin but other organs too.
-This is what is called systemic or internal shingles.

 Many of the risk factors for internal shingles are the same as those for the skin rash of shingles.
 They include:

-- Having a weakened immune system.
-Diseases and conditions such as HIV/AIDS, organ transplant, and autoimmune conditions like lupus, rheumatoid arthritis, or inflammatory bowel disease can make you more susceptible to shingles.
+- Having a weakened immune system: Having conditions such as HIV, having received an organ transplant, or having autoimmune conditions like lupus, rheumatoid arthritis, or inflammatory bowel disease can make you more susceptible to shingles.

-- Undergoing cancer treatment.
-Cancer, along with radiation and chemotherapy, also weaken your immune system and can increase your risk of a herpes zoster infection.
+- Undergoing cancer treatment: Cancer, along with radiation and chemotherapy, also weaken your immune system and can increase your risk of VZV reactivation.

-- Being older than 60.
-Shingles can occur in people of any age.
+- Being older than 60: Shingles can occur in people of any age.
 However, it’s more common in older adults.
-About half the cases of shingles develop in people over 60.
+The annual rate of shingles in

-- Taking certain medications.
-Drugs that lower your chance of rejecting an organ transplant or treat autoimmune diseases will increase your risk of shingles.
+- Taking certain medications: Drugs that lower your chance of rejecting an organ transplant or that treat autoimmune diseases will increase your risk of shingles.
 Examples include cyclosporine (Sandimmune) and tacrolimus (Prograf).
 Extended use of steroids will also increase your risk.
-These medications suppress your immune system, making your body more vulnerable to infection.
+These medications suppress your immune system, making your body more vulnerable to VZV reactivation.

-Shingles is contagious to anyone who has never had chickenpox.
-You cannot get shingles from someone with shingles because it is a reactivation of the chickenpox virus.
-But if you have shingles, you can spread chickenpox to someone who has never had the chickenpox virus.
-You are contagious until no new blisters have formed and until all blisters are scabbed over.
-A person with shingles should maintain good hygiene, take any medication prescribed, and cover their lesions to minimize the possibility of spreading the infection.
+If you have shingles in rash form, you’re contagious until no new blisters have formed and until all blisters are scabbed over.
+A person with external shingles should maintain good hygiene, take any medication prescribed, and cover their lesions to minimize the possibility of spreading the infection.